-Step 1: The research I usually start from an artist / artwork I like and then dig into biographies both online and in art books.
+Step 1: The research I usually start from an artist / artwork I like and then dig into biographies, interviews, art books, both online and off line.
 I'm lucky to have a great library and love google books ;-)

-Step 4: The dialogs The dialogs and dates are accurate and based on my research.
+Step 3: The dialogs The dialogs and dates are accurate and based on my research.
 I use quotes or interviews of the artists that I include in the dialogs.
-My goal is to show the links between the artist and his friends, art dealors, collectors or muse...
+My goal is to show the links between the artist and his friends, art dealors, collectors or lover...
 I try to be as close as possible to the personality of the artist and convey his message in just a few words.
 Hashtags and emojis are helpful to translate the story into social media language.

 Step 5: Varnishing Once I have taken photos of the finished artwork, I am ready to varnish the painting to give it a glossy touch and to preserve it.
-I simply have to write its title and ID number and the painting is ready !
+Then I simply have to write its title and ID number at the back and the painting is ready !